MusicDin/kubitect/docs/examples/single-node-cluster.md

 # Single node cluster

-If you would like to initialize a cluster with only one node than specify only one master node in [terraform.tfvars](../../terraform.tfvars):
+If you want to initialize a cluster with only one node, specify only one master node in [terraform.tfvars](../../terraform.tfvars):
 ```hcl
 master_nodes = [
   {